raj-wk/simplified-cds-hooks-edu/cds-hooks-edu.md

 ### Launch SMART app

 For some CDS services the end step will just display the card.
 For the patient-view hook discussed here, we are focused on launching a SMART app.
 The CDS hooks guide places no additional constraints for launching a SMART app beyond those from [SMART on FHIR](http://docs.smarthealthit.org/authorization/).

-### Tested with external CDS service

-No development is complete without testing with a CDS service provider.
-Pick one from the [participants list](https://github.com/argonautproject/cds-hooks/wiki/Participants#cds-service-participants) and test away.
-When complete make sure to update the [testing matrix](https://github.com/argonautproject/cds-hooks/wiki/Readiness-and-Testing-Matrix).